Privex-chat/sentinel/README.md

 # Sentinel

-> Self-hosted Discord intelligence.
-Behavioral tracking, analytics, and real-time monitoring — built for people who need to know more than Discord tells them.
+> Know everything.
+Miss nothing.
+> Real-time Discord intelligence with AI-powered analysis.

 ---

-## What is Sentinel ?
+## What is Sentinel?

-Sentinel is an ecosystem of tools that work together to collect, store, and surface behavioral data on Discord users.
-You choose who to track.
-Sentinel handles everything else — logging when they come online, what they play, who they talk to, what they delete, and how their patterns change over time.
+Sentinel is a self-hosted Discord intelligence system built for deep visibility.

+Track activity.
+Analyze behavior.
+Surface patterns.

+From presence changes and deleted messages to interaction networks and behavioral shifts — Sentinel turns raw Discord activity into structured, actionable insight.

-Now enhanced with AI-powered analysis, Sentinel doesn’t just collect data — it helps you understand it.
+Now powered by AI, Sentinel doesn’t just log data — it interprets it.

-Everything runs on your own infrastructure.
-No data leaves your setup unless you configure it to.
+Everything runs on your infrastructure.
+You stay in control.

 ---

-## Key Features
+## ⚡ Core Capabilities

+- **Full Behavioral Tracking**
-- **Behavioral Tracking** — Presence, activities, messages, deletions, and interaction patterns
+  Presence, activities, messages, edits, deletions, and interaction timelines

-- **AI Message Categorization** — Automatically labels and classifies messages into meaningful categories
+- **AI Message Categorization**
+  Automatically classifies messages into meaningful categories — instantly understand context at scale

-- **AI Social Graph Analysis** — Understand relationship strength, interaction frequency, and behavioral clusters between users
+- **AI Social Graph Analysis**
-- **Real-Time Monitoring** — Live updates via REST + SSE
+  See who talks to who, how often, and how relationships evolve over time

+- **Pattern & Behavior Insights**
+  Identify trends, anomalies, and shifts in user behavior

-- **Instant Alerts via Discord Webhooks** — Get notified immediately when tracked events occur
+- **Instant Discord Webhook Alerts**
+  Get real-time notifications the moment something important happens

+- **Live Monitoring (REST + SSE)**
+  Stream events as they happen

+- **Local-First + Private**
-- **Local-First Storage** — SQLite by default, optional Supabase sync
+  SQLite by default, optional cloud sync — nothing leaves your system unless you allow it
-- **Self-Hosted بالكامل** — Full control over your data and infrastructure

 ---